group shot of smiling students

 • Indirect costs (books, supplies, food and housing, personal and transportation costs)

-• Health Insurance (TUC requires participation in the TUC's Student Health Insurance Plan -SHIP - unless you are approved to be waived out of the program)
+• Health Insurance (TUC requires participation in Touro's Student Health Insurance Plan – SHIP – unless you are approved to be waived out of the program.

 While not specific to your circumstance, consider the information below as a sample Cost of Attendance for the MPH program.